Beyond the Clouds (2017 film)

-Beyond the Clouds is a 2017 Indian Hindi-language drama film written and directed by Majid Majidi, under the production banner Zee Studios.
-It stars debutante Ishaan Khatter as Amir, a street hustler and drug dealer in the city of Mumbai and Malavika Mohanan as Tara, the sister of Amir.
+Beyond the Clouds is a 2018 Indian Hindi-language drama film written and directed by Majid Majidi, under the production banner Zee Studios.
+It stars debutante Ishaan Khatter as Amir, a street hustler and drug dealer in the city of Mumbai and Malavika Mohanan (in her Bollywood Debut as Leading Actress and also daughter of Cinematographer K. U. Mohanan)as Tara, the sister of Amir.
 She works for a dour merchant Akshi (Gautam Ghose).
-The film story is centred around bonding between the siblings, a take on human relationships in general.
-The sibling's bond is put to test when Tara lands in jail for a crime committed by Amir which forms the crux of the film.
+The film story is centred around the bonding between the siblings, a take on human relationships in general.
+The sibling's bond is tested when Tara lands in jail for a crime Amir committed, which forms the film's crux.
 The film is a grown-up version of Majidi's previously directed Children of Heaven (1997).

-The casting for the project began in August 2016, with principal photography commencing from January 2017 in Mumbai, continued in Sambhar near Jaipur and concluded in Mumbai on 6 May 2017.
-Prior to theatrical release, the film premiered at International Film Festivals between October 2017 to February 2018.
+The casting for the project began in August 2016, with principal photography commencing from January 2017 in Mumbai, continued in Sambhar near Jaipur, and concluded in Mumbai on 6 May 2017.
+Before theatrical release, the film premiered at International Film Festivals between October 2017 and February 2018.
 It was screened at International Film Festival of India on 20 November 2017.
 Beyond the Clouds is the second collaboration between Majid Majidi and film score composer A. R. Rahman, after Muhammad: The Messenger of God (2015).

-The film released in India on 20 April 2018 to generally positive reviews.
-The film was praised for the performances of the lead characters and cinematography, but criticized for the direction, film score and a predictable story-line.
+The film was released in India on 20 April 2018 to generally positive reviews.
+It was praised for the performances of the lead characters and cinematography but criticized for the direction, film score, and predictable storyline.

 Plot

 The film begins with Aamir (Ishaan Khatter), a young man who lives under a road bridge where numerous impoverished families live, grabbing a bike and carrying out a series of drug deliveries all over the city.

-A police bust interrupts Aamir, who is chased into the laundry workplace of Aamir’s sister Taara (Malavika Mohanan).
+A police bust interrupts Aamir, who is chased into the laundry workplace of Aamir's sister Taara (Malavika Mohanan).
 With the help of an older male colleague Akshi (Goutam Ghose), Taara conceals her brother and his stash of drugs.
-But in Akshi’s mind, his help means that Taara is now somehow beholden to him.
+But in Akshi's mind, his help means that Taara is now somehow beholden to him.
 He assaults her, but Taara defends herself by hitting his head with a rock.

-Taara finds herself facing life in prison, unless Akshi recovers and can be persuaded to admit his role in the incident.
+Taara finds herself facing life in prison unless Akshi recovers and can be persuaded to admit his role in the incident.
 But although he regains consciousness, Akshi is unable to talk.
 Both Taara and Aamir find hope in their desperate situation through connections with other children.
 Taara befriends Chotu, the child of an ailing prisoner, while Aamir initially considers selling Akshi's eldest daughter to a local brothel.
-But Aamir grudgingly warms to Akshi’s mother and two daughters.
+But Aamir grudgingly warms to Akshi's mother and two daughters.